theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

     - For **Zenodo** depositions, a registered API key is needed to load any unpublished or draft content.

+#### 3. Reopen Recent Repositories from Activity

+You can quickly return to datasets you've already explored:

+1. Click the **folder icon** next to the **Explore** button in the project bar to open the **Repository Activity** modal.
+2. The modal lists repositories you’ve recently accessed.
+3. For each entry, you’ll find two options:
+   - **Explore** — reopens the dataset inside OnDemand Loop so you can browse files and metadata again.
+   - **Open in Repository** — takes you directly to the dataset’s page on the remote repository website.

+This feature saves time when you’re working across multiple projects and need to revisit recently used datasets without searching again.

 !!! note "Repository Capabilities May Vary"

     OnDemand Loop uses each repository's **public API** to retrieve metadata, file listings, and search results.
     As a result, features such as search, filtering, and metadata previews may differ slightly between connectors.